-Democratization opened the way as well for entrepreneurs to organize and defend their interests.
-But the role of the UTICA in this regard is again debatable and CONECT- the business association that is more representative of SMEs- was denied representation in economic and social dialogues (Sabry, 2022b).
-On the other hand, democratization unleashed the power of the biggest labor union in Tunisia, the UGTT, and it evolved into a dominant political player and the most organized social actor.
-It, however, mainly represented public sector workers and was less representative of private sector workers.
-Despite the emergence of other unions in the aftermath of the Revolution, the UGTT had the exclusive right to represent labor interests in social dialogues.
+Democratization also opened the way for entrepreneurs to organize and defend their interests.
+However, the role of the UTICA in this regard is, again, debatable.
+Further, the Confederation of Citizen Enterprises of Tunisia (CONECT), the business association that is more representative of SMEs, was denied representation in economic and social dialogues (Sabry, 2022b).
+On the other hand, democratization unleashed the power of the biggest labor union in Tunisia, the Tunisian General Labor Union (UGTT), which evolved into a dominant political player and the most organized social actor.
+It mainly represented public sector workers and was less representative of private sector workers.
+Despite the emergence of other unions in the aftermath of the revolution, the UGTT had the exclusive right to represent labor interests in social dialogues.

-With the diminished power of the state and the boosted and more dominant power of tycoons, post-Revolution Tunisia seemed to reproduce the conditions of State Capture.
-Such a development was not uncommon for countries undergoing a democratization transition.
+With the diminished power of the state and the boosted and more dominant power of tycoons, post-revolution Tunisia seemed to reproduce the conditions of state capture.
+Such a development is not uncommon for countries undergoing a democratization transition.
 Nevertheless, what was rather special about the Tunisian case was the almost matching power to tycoons of labor unionism represented by the UGTT.
-The presence of the union was rather limited in the private sector and was specifically powerful in the public sector, suggesting that tycoons and the UGTT each was dominant in their respective fields of influence.
+The presence of the union was rather limited in the private sector and was specifically powerful in the public sector, suggesting that both tycoons and the UGTT were dominant in their respective fields of influence.